shahryarfp/Mars-Surface-Semantic-Segmentation/README.md

 - Experimenting with transformer-based backbones for better global context.
 - Integrating uncertainty estimation and active learning strategies.
 - Automating augmentation pipelines to better handle diverse planetary terrains.

-## License

-This project is distributed under the MIT License.
-See `LICENSE` (if provided) for more details.